-- Planning/Asset Management - Programming
+- Planning/Asset Management

+- Local Government

+- Programming

-This document may be used by NDDOT staff to determine appropriate public involvement procedures as well as to assist interested parties in understanding opportunities for involvement in the NDDOT transportation planning and programming process.
+This document may be used by NDDOT staff to determine appropriate public involvement procedures as well as to assist interested parties in understanding opportunities for involvement in the NDDOT transportation planning and programming processes.
 In general, this document provides statewide guidance irrespective of jurisdictional boundaries.
-Specific consultative direction related to the state's Metropolitan Planning Organizations (MPOs) will be provided by the Memorandums of Understanding Covering Metropolitan Planning for the respective MPOs and maintained by the NDDOT Local Government Division.
+Specific continuing, cooperative, and comprehensive direction related to the state's Metropolitan Planning Organizations (MPOs) will be provided by the Memorandums of Understanding Covering Metropolitan Planning for the respective MPOs and maintained by the NDDOT Local Government Division.
 Activities associated with project implementation such as, Preliminary Design, Final Design, Right of Way Acquisition, or Construction are beyond the scope of this document and must follow the public involvement process identified within the NDDOT Design Manual.